cdapio/cdap/cdap-docs/_common/_source/index.rst

 It includes the CDAP programming APIs and client interfaces, with instructions on the installation, monitoring and diagnosing fully distributed CDAP in a Hadoop cluster.
-CDAP extensions provide additional capabilities, such as *Cask Hydrator* and *Cask Tracker*.
+CDAP capabilities include *CDAP Pipelines* and *Metadata Management*.

 .. role:: link-black